rust-lang/rust/doc/tutorial-borrowed-ptr.md

 over the data that they point at: instead, they are used for cases where you like to make use of data for a short time.

-As an example, consider a simple struct type `point`:
+As an example, consider a simple struct type `Point`:

 ~~~
-struct point {x: float, y: float}
+struct Point {x: float, y: float}
 ~~~

 We can use this simple definition to allocate points in many ways.
 For